west1155/tik_tak_back/README.md

 Ive used Mocha for backend testing.
 As the server part is simple, our test is based on simple method running on the server.
-The test is in test dirrectory.
+The test is in test directory.
 To run the test:

-1. Run mocha command from the root dirrectory
+1. Run mocha command from the root directory